-There are a few limitations in our analyses.
-Our analysis was limited by uncertainty about the baseline attack rates that would trigger a decision to begin long-term prophylaxis.
-The model assumed that the baseline attack rate in the model was a weighted average across the four pivotal trials.
-The robustness of the data about the long-term comparative effects of prophylaxis versus no prophylaxis was limited by the small sample sizes and the length of the trials.
-There is also limited long-term natural history data, so we assumed that the baseline attack rate was constant over a patient's lifetime.
-Our base-case analysis only captured the potential effects of prophylaxis on severity of subsequent attacks for Haegarda because these data were not uniformly available or in a format that could consistently be applied to the baseline severity distribution used in the model for the other C1-INHs and lanadelumab.
-We therefore ran scenario analyses that assumed other C1-INHs and lanadelumab had a similar impact on severity.
+There are several important limitations to our analysis.
+Our estimates of long-term comparative clinical effectiveness of prophylaxis are uncertain due to a lack of data on the natural history of attack rates over patients' lifetimes and by the small sample sizes and the short duration of the available clinical trials.
+Our analysis was also limited by inadequate data and a lack of clinical guideline standards by which to estimate the baseline attack rates for patient populations that will be considered for prophylactic therapy.
+Our base-case analysis was able to capture the potential of prophylaxis to reduce the severity of subsequent attacks only for Haegarda, because similar data were not available for the Cinryze or lanadelumab.
+We therefore ran scenario analyses that assumed Cinryze and lanadelumab had a similar impact on severity.
 The analysis revealed only modest impacts on the overall results.
 Finally, because US-specific data on utilities and HAE mortality were not available, we used estimates from European studies.